-- 1. Be submitted by the application due date and time. - 2.
-Be submitted (mailed or hand-delivered) with the original and two (2) copies (emailed proposals not accepted). - 3.
+1. Be submitted by the application due date and time.

+- 2. Be submitted (mailed or hand-delivered) with the original and two (2) copies (emailed proposals not accepted). - 3.
 Include the completed Attachment I with original signature. - 4.
-Include a copy of the organization's most recent audit. - 5.
-Address all of the information requested in the RFP. - 6.
+Address all of the information requested in the RFP. - 5.
 Be presented in the format requested in the RFP.

-All proposals will be reviewed and rated using the criteria listed below:
+All proposals will be reviewed and rated using the criteria listed on the following page: